 You have put in all this work to create this program, the last thing you want is poor performance.
 It is useful to create a Management System version that will provide mechanical and technical support.
 This will ensure that someone is overseeing how the audience is performing and if they are achieving the learning outcomes set out for them.
 And if they are, how effective are they learning and can improvements be made?
 Something else to consider would be using analytics’ dashboards to capture data to support how your audience is doing.

 All these steps combined form a loop that uses data and reviews that feedback into the loop to make sure that the original goals are being met.
-It is a constant cycle of refining your eContent catered for your audience.
+It is a constant cycle of refining your eContent development process, so that it's catered for your audience.

 If you think eContent would be the right solution for you, but you have no idea how should you start, just drop us a line.
 We're happy to help and we've been focusing on eContent development for quite a while now.